xeneta/security-operations-task/README.md

 Part 1:

 This terraform project was tested locally in a MacBook Pro (Monterey v12.6) using Terraform v1.2.5 and Docker engine v20.10.12.

-Please ensure that you have the docker running on your machine (I often shut it down due to resources) as Terraform plan will fail without it running in the background.
+Before you execute the logic in this project, please make sure a recent version of Terraform and Docker engine installed and that the Docker engine is running.

+One way to check the Docker engine is running is to run the simple command from a terminal, docker version.
+You might see an output like the following:

+docker version
+Client:
+Cloud integration: v1.0.22
+Version:           20.10.12
+API version:       1.41
+Go version:        go1.16.12
+Git commit:        e91ed57
+Built:             Mon Dec 13 11:46:56 2021
+OS/Arch:           darwin/amd64
+Context:           default
+Experimental:      true

+Server: Docker Desktop 4.5.0 (74594)
+Engine:
+Version:          20.10.12
+API version:      1.41 (minimum version 1.12)
+Go version:       go1.16.12
+Git commit:       459d0df
+Built:            Mon Dec 13 11:43:56 2021
+OS/Arch:          linux/amd64
+Experimental:     false
+containerd:
+Version:          1.4.12
+GitCommit:        7b11cfaabd73bb80907dd23182b9347b4245eb5d
+runc:
+Version:          1.0.2
+GitCommit:        v1.0.2-0-g52b36a2
+docker-init:
+Version:          0.19.0
+GitCommit:        de40ad0

 Here are the steps to spin up the container environment with the api server consuming data from postgresl 13 in the same container.

 After docker daemon bootstraps, cd to the root of the project, and run the following commands: